ethicalmentor/DCFS-projects/disk_recovery_code_dcfldd/README.md

 dcfldd-1.3.4-1

+This repository still miss many files inorder to confirm that the may not be misused and only make use for reference only...!!!

 dcfldd is a modified version of GNU dd.
 The major features added are hashing, fast disk wiping (through patterns) and status output.